Contact Us Today (424) 372-3112

 Solicitation to Commit a Crime – California Penal Code 653f

-The primary factors of a criminal solicitation are the specific words used in order to encourage someone to commit a crime, intent to carry out the crime, and if the solicited person received the communication.
+The primary factors of a criminal solicitation are the specific words used to encourage someone to commit a crime, the intent to carry out the crime, and whether the solicited person received the communication.

 It should be noted that you can still be found guilty of Penal Code 653f solicitation to commit a crime even if the solicited crime was never agreed upon or ever completed.